Module 4

 Three rules for strong remediation:

-Be specific.
-Not “change the password” — instead: “rotate the svc_adbackup password to a 25+ character randomly generated string, revoke its DCSync rights immediately, and implement Group Managed Service Accounts (gMSA) to prevent human-managed credentials going forward.”
+• “Rotate the svc_sqladmin password to a 25+ character randomly generated string and implement Group Managed Service Accounts (gMSA) to prevent human-managed credentials.” ✅

 Prioritize.
 If you list ten remediation items with no priority, the client will start with the easiest, not the most important.
 Explicitly rank by risk and mark what to do first.

 Acknowledge trade-offs.
-Some remediations are easy.
-Some require downtime, application changes, or organizational buy-in.
+Some remediations steps are easy.
+Some require downtime, application changes, or organizational buy-in such as turning on bucket versioning for critical resources, which will increase their cloud spend.
 Acknowledge the effort level so the client can plan.

 Three remediation recommendations need improvement.
 Identify what’s wrong with each and select the stronger alternative.